 As we still had some way to go, we did not bother going up to the pilgrimage church but carried on our way towards Hühnersberg.
-Just after passing the inn there, which marked the official end of the day’s section of trail m, the storm that had been brewing all morning finally broke.
+Just after passing the inn there, which marked the official end of the day’s section of trail, the storm that had been brewing all morning finally broke.
 I spotted a wooden building further up the road and we decided to head there to seek shelter.
 It turned out to be part of a sawmill, a line of open sheds filled with planks, timber and, in the final one, a huge pile of aromatic wood shavings where we settled down to wait out the storm.
 In that shed, nestled in the wood shavings, safe from the storm that was as violent as the one in Stall, we dozed off, basking in the scent of the shavings, and, when we woke, the storm had passed.
 Thinking back to the Slovenian lady on the third morning who had asked me what we would do in case of rain, I could now answer, “Find a woodcutter’s shed and fall asleep on the shavings!”

 From Hühnersberg, the trail mostly followed the road.
 The storm had cleared the air and it was a joy to be walking in much more pleasant conditions.
 We passed a number of farms with some very friendly, inquisitive cows as we headed downhill.
 At one point, we passed a distinctly mediaeval-looking farm that would have made a perfect movie set for a historical drama.
 Just as we were passing it, the owner appeared, followed by his very friendly-looking dog.
 When I heard him call her Hexe (witch), I asked him how a dog ended up with such a name.
 He simply replied that it was because she was magic!

-After one final village, the road headed steeply downhill towards Trebesing that we were able to spot in the distance.
+After one final village, the road headed steeply downhill to Trebesing that we were able to spot in the distance.
 And, finally, around 10 hours after setting off, we arrived at our destination, a very comfortable family pension in the valley below the village, where the delightful owner was waiting for us on the terrace while having an aperitif with a friend.
 Both ladies were extremely impressed with what we had done that day and how far we were intending to go.
 That said, neither one of them felt like doing the same!

 As the pension did not serve meals, the owner advised us to head back up to the village inn for dinner.
 This meant adding another three or four km there and back to our total for the day.
 So, after a shower and a change of clothes, we set off.
 More rain was forecast and the sky was already grey.
 Just as we arrived at the inn, a young guy pulled up in his car on the opposite side of the street, got out, and hailed us like two old friends, asking us how our day had been, if we’d been able to deal with the weather, etc. Another example of the sheer friendliness of the locals in this part of Austria.